azanebrain/zanesquad/README.md

 Make sure you also have the API and Databases running.
 Check the individual branches (`api/master`, `db/master`) for each of those projects' instructions.

+## Redux

+This project uses [NGRX](https://ngrx.io) for state management.
+If you are not familiar with the Redux pattern, I suggest checking out the docs.

 ## Code scaffolding

 Run `npm run ng -- generate component component-name` to generate a new component.
 You can also use `npm run ng -- generate directive|pipe|service|class|guard|interface|enum|module`.